magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-priv.md

 1. Magento substitutes private content for variables in the HTTP response
 2. JavaScript collects these variables in the browser and requests private content from the server
-3. Response with private content is cached in the browser until one of the following happens:
+3. The response with private content is cached in the browser until one of the following happens:

-	*  The browser sends an HTTP POST request to Magento
+	*  The browser sends an HTTP POST request to Magento (for example, to add more items to the cart)
 	*  The user clears their browser's cache
 4. JavaScript replaces the variables in the HTML with content received from the preceding step